-(a) (1); and - (3) to advance other charitable purposes which are beneficial to the community. - (b) To achieve these purposes, the company may, without limitation: - harness the resources of the community in support of the purposes in rule 2.1(a); - (2) establish and maintain affiliations and information exchange with other organisations having similar purposes to those in rule 2.1; - (3) act as trustee of any trust the purpose of which relates to the purposes in rule 2.1; and - (4) do all other things incidental or conducive to the attainment of the purposes in rule 2.1. - (c) The company is self governing in accordance with this constitution and politically independent.
+- (b) To achieve these Purposes, the company may, without limitation: - (1) harness the resources of the community in support of the Purposes; - establish and maintain affiliations and information exchange with other organisations having similar Purposes; - (3) act as trustee of any trust the purpose of which relates to the Purposes; and - (4) do all other things incidental or conducive to the attainment of the Purposes. - (c) The company is self governing in accordance with this constitution and politically independent.